Francisco Rojas San Román: Biography

-Francisco Rojas San Román had studied as an industrial chemical engineer.
+Born in Cuautitlán Izcalli, State of Mexico, in 1958, Francisco Rojas San Román studied as an industrial chemical engineer.
 He went on to found the company Auto Líneas Fros and Grupo Fros.

 As a member of the Institutional Revolutionary Party, he participated in various campaigns and activities as sectional president, municipal, state and national political adviser, as well as general campaign coordinator.

 In 1997 he was elected alderman to the City Council of Cuautitlán Izcalli, which he held from that year to 2000 and was headed by the municipal president Julián Angulo Góngora of the PAN.

-On two occasions he was elected federal deputy representing the 7th district of the state of Mexico, to the LXI Legislature from 2009 to 2012 in which he held the positions of secretary of the Transportation Commission and member of the Public Safety and Tourism commissions; and to the LXIII Legislature of 2015 in which he held the positions of secretary of the Transportation Commission and member of those of Mexico City and Jurisdictional.
+On two occasions he was elected as a federal deputy representing the 7th district of the state of Mexico: to the 61st Congress (2009 to 2012), in which he held the positions of secretary of the Transportation Commission and member of the Public Safety and Tourism commissions; and to 63rd Congress (2015 to 2018), in which he held the positions of secretary of the Transportation Commission and member of those of Mexico City and Jurisdictional.

-He died on February 5, 2018, after an attack on his life two days prior.
+He died on 5 February 2018, after an attack on his life two days prior.
+At the time he was seeking the PRI's nomination for election as the municipal president of Cuautitlán Izcalli.